geertmeersman/energie-meter/README.md

-# Build a cheap water and gas usage sensor using ESPhome, a proximity sensor and a TCRT5000 Infrared Reflective Sensor
+# Build a cheap water and gas usage sensor using ESPhome, a proximity sensor and a TCRT5000 Infrared Reflective Sensor and integrate it into Home Assistant

 In this project I share a walkthrough on how you can build a water and gas usage meter using ESPHome that integrates with your Home Assistant.